christophmoar/abrpTelemetrySmartInjector/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

 This project relies on or is based on code from the following fine projects:

-This complete plugin framework has been cloned from Loxberry-Plugin-solaredge by ingenarius, thanks for the template.
-The plugin itself and its usage would not be possible without these fine projects:

 * fetching live data from iobroker smart-eq adapter (https://github.com/TA2k/ioBroker.smart-eq)
 * then using either the iobroker rest-api adapter (https://github.com/ioBroker/ioBroker.rest-api)